cshields164/march-machine-learning-mania-2024/README.md

 # Observations

 The first part of my EDA was to determine which datasets I wanted to go in-depth with.
 I decided to ingest the Teams, Seasons, Tournament Seeds, Regular Season Results, and Tournament Results.
 My initial process was to take in this data to determine what particular statistics can determine a teams chances of winning over the other.
-I also wanted to drop particular columns that were unnecessary to the analysis.
+I also wanted to drop particular columns that were unnecessary to the analysis such as DayNum and NumOT.
+These columns doesnt bring about much important data to the overall project and potential analysis.

 So after ingesting datasets and dropping unecessary columns, I decided to concatenate some dataframes to have a main dataset to run an analysis and EDA on.
 After finalizing the formation of the dataset, I ran a few EDA lines of code to determine how the distribution of columns and other variables will look.